 If you need to lose weight, you need to be a cold, calculated eater.
 Take the emotion out of your meals.
 Food is simply the fuel you need to survive.
 No more ice cream after breakups or excessive alcohol after a long day.
 Eat the food you enjoy eating, but don’t overeat, don’t eat when you’re not hungry, and don’t rely on it to make you feel better.

 Jay McKenzie loves soccer, history and feeling great.
 He’s on a quest to eat better and exercise more, and he wants to share his experiences along the way.
-You can email him email@example.com comments or questions.
+You can email him at[email protected]with comments or questions.
 The opinions expressed in this column belong solely to the author, notNooga.comor its employees.